 Sheryl L. Kosakowski, MS, MBA

-Senior Director of Graduate Admissions
+Interim Executive Director of Graduate Admissions

 The Bay Path University Certificate in Emerging Media & Communications is an introductory certificate that prepares students for work in a rapidly changing, information-driven workplace.
 In an increasingly digital, social, and mobile marketplace, employers want professionals who can communicate effectively and persuasively.
 This graduate-level certificate gives you the chance to build your knowledge in communication skills while enhancing your creativity and sharpening your strategic-thinking skills.

 Students can complete the certificate program or use their certificate coursework to continue at Bay Path to complete the MS in Communications or the MS in Communications & Information Management degree.

 COM600 Emerging Media - Web 2.0 technology has enabled the development of a wide variety of social media; including, but not limited to Facebook™, Twitter™, Pinterest™, SnapChat™, Linked-In™ and a myriad of topical blog sites.
 Communications professionals must understand the nature and scope of these media as well as the strong likelihood that these media will soon morph into new forms as the Internet continues to evolve.
 This course allows students to understand the strengths and weaknesses of all forms of emerging media as well as the need for next generation capabilities.